PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/attributes-listing.md

 - Group 2
   - Shop C

-If the group 1 is selected as context, then the features created in Shop A and Shop B will be displayed.
+If the group 1 is selected as context, then the attributes created in Shop A and Shop B will be displayed.

-If the Shop A is selected as context, then the features created in Shop A will be displayed.
+If the Shop A is selected as context, then the attributes created in Shop A will be displayed.

-If "all shops" is selected as context, then the features created in Shop A, Shop B, and Shop C will be displayed.
+If "all shops" is selected as context, then the attributes created in Shop A, Shop B, and Shop C will be displayed.